- Find meetings near you

 Emotional Check-In

-You can begin to use this technique by acknowledging the emotions that you feel.
-Feelings differ from thoughts and include experiences like:
+You can begin by acknowledging your emotions.
+Feelings are different from thoughts and include experiences like:

 - Happy